-Refer to page 120 (Audit Committee Statement) and section 3.1: Wholly owned property assets and section 3.4 Investments in joint ventures.
-Significant accounting judgements and estimation uncertainty disclosures relating to Investment property and development property valuation are set out in Sections 1 and 3.1.
+Refer to page 119 (Audit & Risk Committee Statement), section 3.1: Wholly owned property assets and section 3.4: Investments in joint ventures.
+Critical accounting judgements and key sources of estimation uncertainty disclosures relating to investment property and development property valuation are set out in Sections 1 and 3.1.